Commissioning social value - FAQs

 We can, and should, define social value outcomes in procurement documentation and service specifications, and should apply a weighting for social value when evaluating tenders.
 We're not prescriptive about the weighting to be applied because it will depend on individual circumstances.
-As a guide, around 10% overall weighting is reasonable, but where it’s appropriate we can apply a higher weighting.
+However, as a guide weighting of 10% - 20% of overall marks is required, but where it’s appropriate we can apply a higher weighting.

 What can I do as a business, community or other organisation?

-- Read the Social Value Commissioning and Procurement Framework and take a look at this presentation to understand how your organisation can contribute
+- Read the Social Value Framework and take a look at our presentation to understand how your organisation can contribute

 - Speak to us / share – we’re still learning as well!